 An improvement to the tires of safety bicycle was made by John Dunlop.
 He invented Pneumatic tires (air filled tires) for bicycles in 1888.
 These tires provided much smoother ride than previously used rubber tires and were less bone shaky.

-These improvements almost changed the shape of bicycles to its present day.
+These improvements almost changed the shape of bicycles to its present-day shape.
 These bicycles were quite expensive, but their mass production had decreased their price.
-As a result, working class men could afford it and found it a profitable investment.
+As a result, working-class men could afford it and found it a profitable investment.

 Modern bicycles are more comfortable and lightweight as compared to earlier bicycles.
 Today, you can easily find some of the following features in a modern bicycle.

 - Shock absorbers

 - Safety lock

 - Capability to change gear – it is for changing between power and speed.

 Today, Bicycles have become an important component of the transportation, and everyone can afford it.